alexcaldarone/wstats/README.md

 - :file_folder: How many of your messages are media
 - :speech_balloon: Who is the conversation starter?
 - :memo: Who writes the longest messages on average?

+# TO DO:
+1. Finish adding new methods to app.py file
+2. Evaluate how to extend text_regularization method
+3. (?)
+Implement naive bayes classifier to allow users to input a string and return who the most likylu author of that message is
+4. Rewrite test to accomodate the refactor from json to pandas dataframe in analysis class